yshp57/dsc-2-21-10-monty-hall-lab-online-ds-pt-100118/README.md

 You will be able to:
 * Understand and describe the Monty Hall problem in probabilistic terms
 * Solve the Monty Hall problem using Bayesian Logic and mathematical manipulations
-* Run a simulation to find the optimal answer for the problem, and check if it matches your calculations.
+* Run a simulation to find the optimal answer for the problem, and check if it matches your calculations

 ## The Problem